 If you are driving to school, parking is available on a first-come, first-served basis.
-Some campuses offer paid electrical and non-electrical sites, while others have free scramble parking lots (there is no available parking at the Adult Collegiate).
+Some campuses offer paid electrical and non-electrical sites, while others have free scramble parking lots.
 For more information on parking and fees at all campuses, visit assiniboine.net/parking.

 Transit and U-Pass

 For students studying at campuses in Brandon, a free transit bus pass (U-Pass) is included in your student fees.
 This pass is available at the Students’ Association office at the Victoria Avenue East campus.
 For a complete schedule and transit routes, visit brandontransit.ca.

 Under the ACCSA Universal Bus Pass (U-Pass) system, all Assiniboine students attending Brandon campuses can board any Brandon Transit regular route bus at any time, using the SMART Card scanner system.
 Students wishing to access this service must acquire a microchip sticker with an embedded antenna.
 This sticker must be adhered to the student’s valid Assiniboine student card.
 Stickers are available at the Victoria Avenue East campus from the ACCSA Office (room 413), or the North Hill campus at the Len Evans Centre ACCSA Office (room P215).

 Driving in Canada